OracularIS/autest/docs/Creating_Tests.md

 Test arguments serve as the customizable parameters or inputs that are fed into test to tailor the test execution according to various scenarios or conditions.
 They play a crucial role in enhancing the flexibility and reusability of test cases by enabling the same test to be executed with different sets of data.

 By leveraging test arguments, testers can efficiently validate diverse scenarios within the application without the need to duplicate test.
-This flexibility allows for comprehensive testing coverage while minimizing redundancy in test case creation and maintenance efforts.
+This flexibility allows for comprehensive testing coverage while minimizing redundancy in test creation and maintenance efforts.

 ### Create Test Cases